Palak2033/university_connect/README.md

 University Connect is a Learning Management System written in Django for the backend and SQLite3 is used for database management.
 Bootstrap templates and jQuery have been used for the frontend.

+The website is deployed on Heroku at: https://university-connect-portal.herokuapp.com/ The documentation for the codebase is deployed at: https://palak2033.github.io/university_connect/ The production code is kept in the stable branch while the documentation code is kept in the docs branch.

+In order to run the code locally, you can follow the following steps.

 ## Installing and Deploying
 To run the code, you can clone or download this repository:
 ```